Time Signatures

 And sidelong glances.

-A widower they would murmur
+A widower they

 over the boiling fudge,